 Why do we pay any attention at all to hedge fund sentiment?
 Our research has shown that a select group of hedge fund holdings outperformed the S&P 500 ETFs by 56 percentage points since March 2017 (see the details here).
 We were also able to identify in advance a select group of hedge fund holdings that’ll significantly underperform the market.
 We have been tracking and sharing the list of these stocks since February 2017 and they lost 34% through August 17th.
 That’s why we believe hedge fund sentiment is an extremely useful indicator that investors should pay attention to.

 At Insider Monkey we scour multiple sources to uncover the next great investment idea.
-For example, legal marijuana is one of the fastest growing industries right now, so we are checking out stock pitches like “the Starbucks of cannabis” to identify the next tenbagger.
-Federal Reserve has been creating trillions of dollars electronically to keep the interest rates near zero.
-We believe this will lead to inflation and boost precious metals prices.
-So, we are checking out this junior gold mining stock.
-We read hedge fund investor letters and listen to stock pitches at hedge fund conferences.
+For example, lithium mining is one of the fastest growing industries right now, so we are checking out stock pitches like this emerging lithium stock.
 We go through lists like the 10 most profitable companies in the world to pick the best large-cap stocks to buy.
 Even though we recommend positions in only a tiny fraction of the companies we analyze, we check out as many stocks as we can.
+We read hedge fund investor letters and listen to stock pitches at hedge fund conferences.
+You can subscribe to our free daily newsletter on our website to get excerpts of these letters in your inbox.
+At Insider Monkey we scour multiple sources to uncover the next great investment idea.
 Now let’s check out the latest hedge fund action regarding Smartsheet Inc. (NYSE:SMAR).

 Hedge fund activity in Smartsheet Inc. (NYSE:SMAR)